 - Soak a 4-inch piece of kombu and the dried mushrooms in a pot with a quart of water for about 15 minutes.

 - Bring to a boil, and simmer for another 15 minutes or longer.

 3. Start the Sushi Rice:

 - Cook the sushi rice, covered on low heat, using a 1 to 1 ratio of rice to water.
-Use your food scale and weigh it out.
 Keep an eye on it, remove from heat when fully cooked.

 4. Meanwhile, make the Cucumber Salad: